shawnyu5/dotfiles/cheatsheets/git_cheatsheet.md

 # git clone <repositry URL> <path to clone>

-will clone a git repostory
+will clone a git repository